AndyGaSa/financial-reporting-app/frontend/README.md

 1. Start the backend server (follow the backend `README` instructions).
 2. Start the frontend server.
 3. Access the application at `http://localhost:8080` (or the port specified by Vue).

+## Docker Setup

+If you prefer to run the project via Docker see the general app [README.md](https://github.com/AndyGaSa/financial-reporting-app) file.